vignesh-gunda/DBMS_Project/Architecture.md

 2. Add product page
     - Merchants can fill in a little information to add a new product to the products table under their         name
 3. Edit product page
-    - This page helps us edit product information such as price and quantity
+    - This page helps us edit product information such as price and quantity.
+There is also an option to delete the product here.

 # BACK END
-Connecting the front end to database and adding a python flask functionality in the website
+Connecting the front end to database and adding a python flask functionality in the website.

 ## FUNCTIONALITY
-We add functionality into the website using python.
+We added functionality into the website using python.
 All forms are validated as needed and we check for wrong inputs wherever input is necessary.
+The website is well connected.

 ## DATABASE
 The data storing in the database for the website called 'hotpink' is fully consistent.